codeigniter4/CodeIgniter4/user_guide_src/source/concepts/services.rst

 .. versionadded:: 4.6.0

-When Services is first called fairly early in the framework initialization process, the Services classes discovered by auto-discovery is cached in a property.
+When the Services class is first called fairly early in the framework initialization process, the Services classes discovered by auto-discovery are cached in a property, and it will not be updated.

 If modules are dynamically loaded later, and there are Services in the modules, the cache must be updated.